dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Scalar remainder handling

 Imagine that we want to calculate the sum of all the numbers in given buffer.
 We definitely want to add every element just once, without repetitions.
-That is why in the first loop, we add four (128/32) integers in one iteration.
+That is why in the first loop, we add four (128 bits / 32 bits) integers in one iteration.
 In the second loop, we handle the remaining values.

 ```cs